Reeb Graph Metrics from the Ground Up: Distance Properties

 \subsection{Stability}

 The notion of stability in TDA was first introduced for the persistence diagrams in \cite{Steiner2005}, where it is stated as demonstrating that small changes in the input data would only lead to small changes in the persistence diagram.
-Although stability is often described as some property of the topological signature, it is actually a property of the metric chosen.
+Although stability is often described as some property of the topological signature, it is more a property of the signature \textit{and} the metric chosen.